 There are income limits to participating in this retirement plan for investors in a higher tax bracket.
 If the annual income exceeds $144,000 a year in gross income as an individual, or if a married couple’s income exceeds $214,000 a year together, then the joint filer cannot contribute to a Roth IRA.

 You can not contribute to a Roth IRA if you do not receive earned income.

 The contributions to a Roth are known as its IRA basis and can be withdrawn and used without tax.
 Contributions in Roth IRAs are free for you to use.
 You do not need to pay income tax on them to invest with them.

 Required Minimum Distributions (RMD)

-There are no required minimum distributions (RMD) if you invest in a Roth.
+Unlike a traditional IRA, there are no required minimum distributions (RMD) if you invest in a Roth.

 How To Open A Roth IRA

 A Roth IRA account must be created with a company that the IRS approves.
 This includes banks, brokerage companies, federally insured credit unions, insurance companies, financial institutions, and savings and loans.
 Financial advisors typically set up the accounts.